hashsquid/hashsquidbase/README.md

   This hash can be expressed as an array of HexBytes (with possible values 0-255):
   `[56,122,130,51,201,110,31,192,173,94,40,67,83,39,97,119,175,33,134,231,175,168,82,150,241,6,51,110,55,102,105,247] `

   the `hashSum` of this byte array is just the sum of the decimals at each position, so `3670` in this case.
-The histogram below shows the `hashSum` distribution for 100,000 random `keccak256` hashes:
+The histogram below shows the `hashSum` distribution for 100,000 `keccak256` hashes:

   ![hash_dist](https://github.com/hashsquid/hashsquid/assets/162920851/146f6b2f-6001-4bb8-ab3a-9d408ad23fba)

+   The average `keccak256 hashSum` after 100,000 iterations is 4080 = (8160/2).
+The distribution is normally distributed around the average; finding `hashSums` further away from 4080 in either +/- direction becomes increasingly difficult.
+One out of 2^256 `inputs` is expected to give a `keccak256` hash with all zeros, i.e. with a `hashSum` of zero.
 Since the maximum possible value in the byte array is 255, and there are 32 positions in the array, the maximum possible `keccak256 hashSum` is 8160.
-Half this value is 4080, and this is the average `keccak256 hashSum` after 100,000 iterations.
-So the distribution is normally distributed around 4080; finding `hashSums` further away from 4080 in either +/- direction becomes increasingly difficult.
-One out of 2^256 `inputs` is expected to give a `keccak256` hash with all zeros, i.e. with a `hashSum` of zero

-  Each hashSquid NFT maps to a `baseHash`, and to steal an NFT, an `input` (bytes32) must be found which hashes together with the NFT's current `baseHash` to produce a `hashSum` less than the NFT's current `guardSum`.
+  Each hashSquid NFT maps to a `baseHash`, and to steal an NFT, an `input` (bytes32) must be found which hashes together with the NFT's `baseHash` to produce a `hashSum` less than the NFT's current `guardSum`.
+An NFT always maps to the same `baseHash`

-  Let's say an NFT's current `baseHash` is `0x387a8233c96e1fc0ad5e284353276177af2186e7afa85296f106336e376669f7` and the NFT's current `guardSum` is `2150`.
+  Let's say an NFT's `baseHash` is `0x387a8233c96e1fc0ad5e284353276177af2186e7afa85296f106336e376669f7` and the NFT's current `guardSum` is `2150`.
 First, let's test `input` (bytes32) of `0x47a4ac6742dabb8c531c6e2b6fba383e56619dec9bdb4937dd50a707bf24bd02`.

 ```
 keccak256(0x387a8233c96e1fc0ad5e284353276177af2186e7afa85296f106336e376669f7, 0x47a4ac6742dabb8c531c6e2b6fba383e56619dec9bdb4937dd50a707bf24bd02), =